-First born in 2011 as a free Half Life 2 modification this self reflecting experience saw a full release in 2013, in turn adding a number of new scenarios and paths amongst general game improvements.
+First born in 2011 as a free Half Life 2 modification this self reflecting experience saw a full release in 2013 which in turn added a number of new scenarios and paths amongst general game improvements.
 In 2022 an expanded version known as The Stanley Parable: Ultra Deluxe introduced additional content while also expanding the game to consoles for the first time.
 Actual gameplay though changed little between the versions with both giving players control over Stanley as they explore their abandoned office with each action described in real time by the narrator.
 This presents one of the primary choices (or illusion of choice) by allowing the player to follow the narrators direction and guidance or opting to ignore it completely and create their own path.

 With many inflection points the number of potential endings can quickly feel endless to players as there is always at least two choices to make and sometimes more.
 The sheer variety in these endings is the real gem of The Stanley Parable experience, although they won’t be spoilt here.
 Suffice to say each of these is equally fourth wall breaking and thought provoking as the last, each encouraging the player to explore just one more ending.

 For games that break the fourth wall or can be considered meta-fictional The Stanley Parable is indeed one of the best titles around.